icq4ever/vsOFCodeTemplate/readme.md

-# openFrameworks template for vscode with msbuild
+# openFrameworks empty project template for vscode with msbuild

 this template is include :
 - build/run/update addon tasks for vscode
-- launching for debug/release app
+- launching debug/release app
 - read addon.make and update addon, vs filter update using powershell script

 # why made this ?